Adalia bipunctata

 Are there any risks associated with using Adalia bipunctata?

 Native ladybugs such as Adalia bipunctata do not bite.
-They normally pose no risk to humans.
+They pose no danger to humans or pets.